danbev/learning-crypto/notes/verify-bundle-example-notes.md

 $ cat artifact.bundle | jq -r '.rekorBundle.Payload.body' | base64 -d - | jq '.spec.signature.content'
 "MEUCIEwujBWM+kBZkNPlVZ4tclosmQUNCSNrhBrGOnf8lZv+AiEAv/VRaBGk1tN6jMvl7M9XbxwyDi86tD+Nc+tvrI4GaOU="
 ```
-When the blob is signed and signature is [attached](https://github.com/sigstore/cosign/blob/3bbdf16c7ec69562edb94a4b3114f441179c8c21/cmd/cosign/cli/sign/sign_blob.go#L124) to the
+When the blob is signed and the signature is [attached](https://github.com/sigstore/cosign/blob/3bbdf16c7ec69562edb94a4b3114f441179c8c21/cmd/cosign/cli/sign/sign_blob.go#L124) to the
 LocalSignedPayload which is the serialized and written to disk:
 ```go
 // if bundle is specified, just do that and ignore the rest